officiallynik/GoRESTAPI/README.md

 ### GoRESTAPI
-Simple REST API in Go using Gin
+Simple REST API in Go using Gin-Gonic